 The third lake (elevation 2,460 m or 8,071 feet) is reportedly dry at times but still a worthy destination, especially in the austere surroundings with Mt.
 Galatea lording over it.
 We did speak with one group of hikers who said they saw a large number of rams at the third lake.

-Retrace your steps back to Chester Lake and finally to the parking lot.
+Hike back to Chester Lake by retracing your steps all the way to the parking lot.

 Other options from the Chester Lake Trailhead